yhpong/Scientific-Toolkit/README.md

     End With
     Set HC1 = Nothing
 ```
 The input to this class is a pairwise distance matrix instead of the raw data.
-We use Euclidean distance here which is calculated using modMAtch.Calc_Euclidean_Dist.
-The denogram can be built with either .Linkage or .NNChainLinkage as shown above.
-The only difference is that .NNChainLinkage uses Nearest-Neighbor-Chain to speed up the construction process.
+We use Euclidean distance here which is calculated using `modMath.Calc_Euclidean_Dist`.
+The denogram can be built with either `.Linkage` or `.NNChainLinkage` as shown above.
+The only difference is that `.NNChainLinkage` uses Nearest-Neighbor-Chain to speed up the construction process.

-An additional and optional processing step is to reorder the leaves using either .Optimal_leaf_ordering<sup>1</sup> or .MOLO<sup>2</sup>, to flip each subtree such that similar leaves are more likely to be shown together.
+An additional and optional processing step is to reorder the leaves using either `.Optimal_leaf_ordering`<sup>1</sup> or `.MOLO`<sup>2</sup>, to flip each subtree such that similar leaves are more likely to be shown together.

-Once done .Print_Tree can be used to print the the data in Excel and chart with scatter charts.
+Once done .Print_Tree is used to print the the data in Excel and chart with scatter charts.
 A polar embedding version of the dendogram is also available, which in some cases may be more aesthetically pleasing.
 Notice how the 3 distinct branches correspond the the 3 true classes.

 1. Fast optimal leaf ordering for hierarchical clustering, Ziv Bar-Joseph et al, 2001
 2. dendsort: modular leaf ordering methods for dendrogram representations in R, Ryo Sakai et al, 2014